k11n/konstellation/docs/README.md

 ## One config to rule them all

-No one should be copying and pasting resource templates that they don't understand.
 Konstellation provides high level custom resources and then manages native Kubernetes resources behind the scenes.
-For external facing apps, specify hostnames and a load balancer will be created automatically.
+This means the end of copying and pasting resource templates that you don't understand.
+The following app config would set up ReplicaSets, Service, Autoscaler, Ingress, along with the necessary resources for the service mesh.

 ```yaml
 apiVersion: k11n.dev/v1alpha1